KevinVanstone/Temporal/README.md

 # Goals

 * Provide an easy to use interface into distributed and decentralized storage technologies.
-* Educate about decentralized and distributed storage technologies
+* Teach users how to use decentralized and distributed storage technologies.
-* Introduce these new storage technologies to audiences who may have otherwise not heard of them
+* Introduce these new storage technologies to audiences who may have otherwise not heard of them.
-* Help organizations make informed decisions about whether or not integrating distributed and decentralized storage technologies is the right thing to do for your business
+* Help organizations make informed decisions about whether or not integrating distributed and decentralized storage technologies is the right thing to do for their business.

 # Data Privacy

-This is a huge issue and concern for any form of cloud storage.
-But is seldom mentioned by any of the projects promising revolutionary storage systems, global in scope.
-They'll talk about all the technical benefits, and features of their storage solutions which use IPFS, but data privacy isn't discussed.
-Data privacy is an extreme focus of RTrade, and we will not be releasing Temporal until we are absolutely certain that all data privacy laws we need to abide by, are met.
-This is currently one of our primary areas of focus.
+Privacy is a huge issue and concern for any form of cloud storage, but is rarely mentioned by projects promising revolutionary storage systems on a global scale.
+Many projects talk about all the technical benefits and features of their storage solutions which use IPFS, but data privacy isn't discussed.
+Data privacy is an extreme focus of RTrade, and we will not be releasing Temporal until we are absolutely certain that all data privacy laws we need to abide by are met.

 # How're We Different

-We aren't doing an ICO,  and we're not wasting our development efforts on redesigning the wheel with some new fangled storage protocol, and blockchain solution.
-Although we're using bleeding edge technology, we're commited to using names, and open source software that is already tested, and that has a thriving development community behind them.
+AT RTrade we made the concious decision not to launch an ICO and we will not be wasting our development efforts redesigning the wheel with any new storage protocol or blockchain solution.
+Although we're using bleeding edge technology, we're commited to using names and open source software that are already tested, and that have a thriving development community behind them.
 And finally, results matter; It is far to common in this space for companies to ask you to hand over your hand earned cash on the fleeting promise that it will lead to something, but that something is either never delivered, or extremely lack in features, and is not the original idea which was sold.

 # Contributing Code